Brylivka, Kherson Oblast

-Administrative status
+History

 Until 18 July, 2020, Brylivka belonged to Oleshky Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kherson Oblast to five.
 The area of Oleshky Raion was merged into Kherson Raion.

+Until 26 January 2024, Brylivka was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Brylivka became a rural settlement.

 Economy

 Transportation

-Brylivka railway station is on the railway which used to connect Kherson with Dzhankoi; however, after the Russian annexation of Crimea in 2014, the trains only run as far as Vadim, close to the border with Crimea.
+Brylivka railway station is on the railway which used to connect Kherson with Dzhankoi; however, after the Russian annexation of Crimea in 2014, the trains only run as far as Vadym, close to the border with Crimea.
 There is infrequent passenger traffic.

-On 30 July 2022, the Ukrainian army claimed that it stroke Russian train in Brylivka.
+On 30 July 2022, the Ukrainian army claimed that it struck a Russian train in Brylivka.

 The settlement has access to Highway M17 which runs northwest to Kherson and southeast to the border with Crimea.